Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 Scout and Autumn came into range from different angles as the gnolls closed the circle.
 Scout could not see Hunter behind the curtain of seven foot animals, but she knew where he had to be.
 She saw that Autumn was on his knees and understood what she needed to do.
 Two quick arrows sunk deep into a target’s back, dropping him and creating an opening.

 The ground at LT’s feet shuddered.
-The soil began rippling and churning.
+The soil began to ripple and churn.
 “Now!”
-Hunter shouted, grabbing him and pushing him through a materializing gap.
+Hunter shouted, grabbing LT and shoving him through a materializing gap.

 LT felt something grasping at his boots, but they rolled free and came up in house position, weapons held high ready to block an attack.